nonspecialist/cevoaustralia.github.io/_posts/2017-01-18-youre-doing-it-wrong-if.markdown

 excerpt:
     We are all looking to learn from our failures and make things better, but sometimes it better to communicate what is right by eliminating what is wrong.<br/>
     <br/>
-    <i>"When you have eliminated whats wrong, whatever remains, however improbable, must be right".</i>
+    <i>"When you have eliminated what's wrong, whatever remains, however improbable, must be right".</i>
 ---

 I've been around for a while, worked through different teams, across different industries and companies.